allergy friendly cat breeds...proper kitten care tips

 Getting a kitten can be wonderfully rich and rewarding experience for both of you.
 I hope that you find one that you can both grow and bond with.
 The answer to your questions is yes.
 People can be allergic to the hair.

-Most folks seem to be allergic to a protein called Fel d1 which is produced by the sebaceous glands and Fel d4 which is produced by saliva.
+Most allergic folks react negatively to a protein called Fel d1 (produced by the sebaceous glands) or Fel d4 (produced by saliva).

 A reasonable approach would be to get a medium to short-hair cat or a low Fel d1 producing cat like a Siberian, which is often sought out by allergy sufferers.